 Perhaps most commonly known for its oilsands, the region of Alberta is held in high regard for its strong economy and high-paying jobs.
 But, for those looking for a more relaxed pace to daily life, St Albert stands out of all Alberta communities, ranking top in 2014’s annual Best Places to Live in Canada poll.

 It has remained a top choice due to its high-quality education, health care and entertainment, including the International Children’s Festival where 55,000 people flock every year.
+Making it a great place to raise a family in Canada.
 There is plenty of sunshine all year round, however, the winter months can be really cold for those who enjoy the chillier conditions.

-For laid-back, friendly folks Canada is a great place to melt into, whilst still offering amazing business opportunities for career-driven expats.
+For laid-back, friendly folks, Canada is a great place to move to.
+While still offering amazing business opportunities for career-driven expats.
 No matter where you choose to live in Canada, 1st Move International is here to make sure your move is quick, easy and reliable.
-We offer affordable shipping of your belongings to anyone moving from the UK to Canada, and anywhere else in the world.
+We offer affordable shipping and international removals to Canada (and anywhere else in the world) for anyone moving from the UK.